+Outcome Variable.
 Distance education participation (1 = yes, 0 = no) indicates whether the respondent participated in organized open and/or distance education activities in the past 12 months preceding the survey or not.
 In PIAAC, distance education includes educational courses through postal services and electronic media, and instructors and learners are not in the same room.
-These distance education courses are not for a formal qualification (OECD, 2019), and as such, they are considered non-formal distance education in this study.
+These distance education courses are not for a formal qualification (OECD, 2019), and as such, they are considered nonformal distance education in this study.

-Predictor variables

-Five personal/socio-demographic factors were included.
-Age was recorded in eight groups with 5-year increments (25-29; 30-34; 35-39; 40-44; 45-49; 50-54; 55-59; 60-65).
+Predictor Variables.
+Five personal/sociodemographic factors were included.
+Age was recorded in eight groups with 5-year increments (25-29, 30-34, 35-39, 40-44,

+45-49, 50-54, 55-59, and 60-65).
 Continuous age was not available in the PIAAC PUF.
 Gender is a dichotomous measure of female and male (reference group).
-Race/ethnicity was a series of four dichotomous measures, including White (reference group), Black, Hispanic and Others.
+Race/ethnicity was a series of four dichotomous measures, including White (reference group), Black, Hispanic, and Others.
 The number of household members was top-coded to seven in PIAAC.
-Self-rated health was categorized into good health (excellent, very good, good) vs. fair/poor health due to the skewed distributions.
+Self-rated health was categorized into good health (excellent, very good, and good) versus fair/poor health due to the skewed distributions.

 Three positional/socioeconomic factors were included.
-Educational attainment was dichotomized into college degree (associate, bachelor or graduate degree) and less than a college degree (high school diploma or less), given the available information in PIAAC, and the importance of postsecondary educational attainment in the context of adult education participation.
-Parent's/guardian's educational attainment indicated whether at least one of parents/guardians had a college degree (associate, bachelor or graduate degree) or less than a college degree (high school diploma or less).
-Employment status was a dichotomous measure of employed (including full- and part-time) and not employed (unemployed and out of labor force).
+Educational attainment was dichotomized into a college degree (associate, bachelor, or graduate degree) and less than a college degree (high school diploma or less), given the available information in PIAAC, and the importance of postsecondary educational attainment in the context of adult education participation.
+Parent's/guardian's educational attainment indicated whether at least one of the parents/guardians had a college degree (associate, bachelor, or graduate degree) or less than a college degree (high school diploma or less).
+Employment status was a dichotomous measure of employed (including full- and part-time) and not employed (unemployed and out of the labor force).

 Two skill proficiency measures were included.
 Literacy skills were measured based on the set of 10 statistically plausible values in PIAAC.
 In each plausible value, the score ranges from 0 to 500.
-In PIAAC, literacy skills represent "the ability to identify, understand, interpret, create, communicate and compare, using printed and written materials associated with varying contexts" (PIAAC Literacy Expert Group, 2009, p.
+In PIAAC, literacy skills represent "the ability to identify, understand, interpret, create, communicate, and compare, using printed and written materials associated with varying contexts" (PIAAC Literacy Expert Group, 2009, p.
 7).
 Digital problem-solving skills were measured based on the set of 10 statistically estimated plausible values in PIAAC.
 The score ranges from 0 to 500.
 In PIAAC, digital problem-solving skills represent a set of abilities to utilize digital and communication technology/devices, and computer applications to solve common everyday tasks (PIAAC Expert Group in Problem Solving in Technology-Rich Environments, 2009).
 In PIAAC, both literacy and digital problem-solving skills were assessed using the computer-adaptive testing approach.
 Participants completed relevant reading and/or computer application tasks with different levels of difficulty.
 For example, a participant was asked to sort messages based on the event participation in a simulated email application environment.
-Based on respondent's performance, the statistical model (i.e., item response theory) returned plausible values from the estimated skill-level distributions.
+Based on the respondent's performance, the statistical model (i.e., item response theory) returned plausible values from the estimated skill-level distributions.
 More detailed descriptions of assessment methodology have been published elsewhere (OECD, 2016).

-Data analyses
+Data Analyses